Sustainability of Portugal Nature Lodge

 The drinking water comes from our own well, we treat it for drinking which saves loads of plastic bottles a year.

 Waste water runs through a biological septic system, which consists of 3 compartments.
 The second compartment is filled with little balls, that kind of digest the solids.
 This already cleans the water for a big part.
 Coming out of the septic tank the water flows through a reed bed.
-After this the water is clean enough to use for irrigation, for our own biological vegetable patch for example.
+After this the water is clean enough to use for irrigation, we pump it into our swales to water our fruit trees.

 Of course the septic system works better when the water that comes in is free of chemicals and other non-digestible stuff.
 Therefor we use ecological cleaning and washing products and we ask our guests to consider this too.